Serialized vs. Blanket Warranty: Why Per-Unit Tracking Changes Everything

 What Serialized Warranty Looks Like

-Serialized warranty management starts with a simple premise: every unit is unique, and the warranty lives with the unit — not the SKU, not the receipt, not the customer account.
+Serialized warranty starts from a single premise: every unit is unique, and the warranty lives with the unit — not the SKU, not the receipt, not the customer account.
+When a product ships with a unique serial number encoded in a QR code, a GS1 Digital Link, or an NFC tag, that identifier anchors every event across the unit's lifetime — registration, claims, transfers, service history, and compliance records.

 Five Things Serialized Warranty Enables That Blanket Cannot